dssg/hitchhikers-guide/tech-tutorials/testtesttest/ds_testing.md

 ### Test your code with a fake database

-Imagine that you implemented a function to perform some complex feature engineering in your database, then you modify some parts to make it better and you have a test to check that the results hold the same.
-If your database has millions on rows and a couple hundred features, how long is the test going to take?
+Imagine that you implemented a function to perform some complex feature engineering in your database, then you modify some parts to make it faster and you have a test to check that the results hold the same.
+If your database has millions of rows and a couple hundred features, how long is the test going to take?

-When testing code that interacts with a lot of data is often a good idea to sample it and put it in a test database, that way you can test faster.
-But always remember *fast test is better than slow test, but slow test is better than not testing at all*.
+When testing code that interacts with a lot of data is often a good idea to sample it and put it in a test database, that way you can test faster, but don't force yourself to make your tests run fast.
+Always remember *a fast test is better than slow test, but a slow test is better than not testing at all*.

-How do you change which database your pipeline uses automatically?
-There are a couple of ways, you can for example define an environment variable to change the behavior of your `open_db_connection` function.
+How do you change which database your code uses?
+There are a couple of ways, you can for example define an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) to change the behavior of your `open_db_connection` function.

+<u>Note: use environmental variables judiciously and don't store any sensitive data.</u>

 ```python
 # db.py